Numerical preservation of multiple local conservation laws: Nonlinear Schr odinger equation

 In \cite{Chen2000}, the authors use a method of lines (MoL) approach to derive symplectic integrators of the NLS equation.
 One of these is based on the following semi-discretization of the Hamiltonian functional (\ref{Hamiltonian})

 where $U_i\approx u(x_i,t)$ and $V_i\approx v(x_i,t),$ yielding the system of ODEs

 The second-order symplectic integrator proposed in \cite{Chen2000} is then obtained by applying the implicit midpoint rule to the semidiscretization (\ref{ODEsys}).
 This scheme, which we call MoL-M, is equivalent to one introduced earlier by Sanz-Serna and Verwer in \cite{S-SV86}; it conserves all quadratic invariants of (\ref{ODEsys}), including the global charge, $\Delta x\sum_i (U_{i}^2+V_{i}^2)$.
 Finally, we apply a Hamiltonian Boundary Value Method with $2$ stages and degree $1$, denoted HBVM($2,1$), to (\ref{ODEsys}).
-More generally, for any $k\geq s$, HBVM($k,s$) is a Runge-Kutta method of order $2s$ that exactly preserves polynomial Hamiltonians of degree at most $2k/s$; see \cite{BarlettiNLS} for details of this class of methods.
+More generally, for any $k\geq s$, HBVM($k,s$) is a Runge-Kutta method of order $2s$ that exactly preserves polynomial Hamiltonians of degree at most $2k/s$; see \cite{BIbook,BarlettiNLS} for details on this class of methods and their application to the NLS equation.
 We denote the resulting scheme by MoL-HBVM(2,1); it preserves the Hamiltonian (\ref{HamHBVM}) and the global energy $\widetilde{G}_3=2H$.

 For each benchmark problem, the computational cost is roughly the same for all of the schemes, so the comparisons are based mainly on the solution error at the final time $t=T$, evaluated as

 For a grid with $M$ nodes in space and $N$ nodes in time, the error in the conservation laws is